nodejitsu/handbook/chapters/faq.md

 The ability to host tcp applications on nodejitsu and listen on non-80 ports is on our roadmap but has no associated timeline.

-## "Why won't this C++ addon module/dependency install?"
+## "Why won't this C++ addon compile?"

-Some C++ addons require libraries that are not included in Nodejitsu's infrastructure by default.
+Many [C++ addons](http://nodejs.org/docs/v0.4.10/api/addons.html) require libraries that are not included in Nodejitsu's infrastructure by default.
 For example, [node-canvas](https://github.com/learnboost/node-canvas) requires [cairo](http://cairographics.org/), which is not available on nodejitsu's platform.

 There is currently no process for getting a library such as cairo installed on our infrastructure.